Preparing for an upcoming job interview? Let’s see if you’re a hundred per cent ready.

 8. Over the Top Hairdo

-Accessories like vividly-colored scrunchies or elastics, cheerleader-type ponytails, headbands, and hats, as well as overwhelming braids and lazy, messy bun trends, look out of place with a professional suit.
+Accessories like vividly-coloured scrunchies or elastics, cheerleader-type ponytails, headbands, and hats, as well as overwhelming braids and lazy, messy bun trends, look out of place with a professional suit.
 The idea is to look polished and professional, so go for an updo by pulling it back into a low ponytail.
 You may also wear a barrette.

 9. Overly Laidback Attire